 NOTE: This is an update to an article I published several years ago.
-I have changed hardware since then and have updated my procedures.
-This article reflects those changes.
+I have changed hardware since then and have updated my procedures significantly.
+This updated article reflects those changes.

 I keep my computers and genealogy material in a small room in our house.
 I am sure the folks who built the house intended this room to be a child’s bedroom, but there are no children in the house, so I have converted it into something I call “our office.”
 I bet many people reading this article have done the same with a spare room in their homes.

-I have several computers and a 27-inch wide monitor in this room, along with a VoIP telephone, a high-speed fiber optic Internet connection, a wi-fi router, two printers (inkjet and laser), two scanners, several external hard drives used for making backups, oversized hi-fi speakers connected to the computers, and various other pieces of computer hardware.
-Luckily, these are all rather small, and advancing technology results in smaller and smaller devices appearing every year.
-I occasionally replace aging hardware, and the newer devices are almost always smaller than the old ones.
+I have several computers and a 32-inch wide monitor in this room, a high-speed fiber optic Internet connection, a wi-fi mesh router, two printers (inkjet and laser), two scanners, several external hard drives used for making backups, oversized hi-fi speakers connected to the computers, and various other pieces of computer hardware.
+Luckily, these are all rather small, and advancing technology results in smaller and smaller devices appearing every year as I replace older devices.
+The newer devices are almost always smaller than the old ones.
 However, I have a huge space problem: books and magazines.
 They don’t seem to be getting any smaller.
 My older books still take up as much room today as they did years ago.

 “My office” has two bookcases that are each six feet tall and four feet wide, along with two smaller bookcases and a four-drawer filing cabinet.
 Pam and I share this “office,” so we have two desks, each laden with computers and printers.
 We squeeze a lot into a ten-foot-by-twelve-foot room.